 Find out more: www.cadeskydyermusic.com

-Born in Toronto Ontario, Jeffrey began his dance training at the Toronto Dance Theatre, where on scholarship he performed with the company as an apprentice.
-Jeffrey was awarded a Canada Council Grant to study at the Martha Graham School of Dance in New York City and subsequently received a one year scholarship and studied with Ms. Graham.
-Jeff has also studied with Finis Jhung, David Howard and American Ballet Theatre among others.
-He has performed with Les Grands Ballet Canadiens, The Inner Stage, The Canadian Opera Company and as a soloist with the Bat Dor Dance Company, (European Tour), The Israel Ballet, Capital Ballet (Washington D.C) and the Colorado Ballet.
+Born in Toronto, Ontario, Jeffrey began his dance training at the Toronto Dance Theatre, where, on scholarship, he performed with the company as an apprentice.
+Jeffrey was awarded a Canada Council Grant to study at the Martha Graham School of Dance in New York City; he subsequently received a one year scholarship and studied with Ms. Graham.
+Jeff has also studied with Finis Jhung, David Howard, and American Ballet Theatre among others.
+He has performed with The Inner Stage, Les Grands Ballet Canadiens, and The Canadian Opera Company and as a soloist with the Bat Dor Dance Company (European Tour), The Israel Ballet, Capital Ballet (Washington D.C), and the Colorado Ballet.